amedrz/docker-rails/README.md

 First, Compose builds the image for the web service using the Dockerfile.
 The `--no-deps` tells Compose not to start linked services.
 Then it runs rails new inside a new container, using that image.
 Once it’s done, you should have generated a fresh app.

-Notice this command overwrites this README as well.
+Note this command overwrites this README, the Dockerfile and Gemfile.
+That's ok.

 Add rubocop: